Saint James School (Montgomery, Alabama): Athletics

 Saint James School is a member of the Alabama High School Athletic Association.
 The school's athletic teams include baseball, fast pitch softball, basketball, cheerleading, dance, cross country, football, golf, soccer, tennis, track and field, volleyball, equestrian, and wrestling.
+Many students have gone on to play either college or professional sports, including Davis Daniel and Mervyl “MJ” Melendez (Major League Baseball) and Collin Duncan and KJ Jackson (NCAA football).

 The Trojans baseball team won state championships in Division 2A in 1991 and in Division 4A in 2006.

 The Lady Trojans softball team won Division 4A state championships in 1996 (1A-4A), 2001, 2005, 2006 and 2008.

 The Lady Trojans volleyball team won Division 4A state championships in 2001, 2003, and 2017.

 The Lady Trojans indoor track team won a state title in 2002 in 1A-4A.

 The Lady Trojans tennis team won a state title in 2003 under division 4A and another title in 2019 under division 1A-3A.

 Varsity wrestling won a state title in 2013.

 Varsity golf won a state title in 2015.

 Varsity Girls Indoor Track and Field won the 4A state title in 2019 and the 1A-3A state title in 2020.

 Varsity Girls Outdoor Track and Field won the 1A-3A state title in 2019.

 Varsity Football won the 3A state title in 2022.

+Varsity Tennis won the 1A-3A Boy Tennis Championship in 2023.